brand icon Apr17

 Is Mejuri real gold?

-The 14K gold pieces are indeed, real gold.
-And so is the 18k gold vermeil (although those pieces aren’t 100% gold, like I mentioned above).
-You’ll also see sterling silver, 18K gold vermeil, titanium, enamel, ceramic, ethically sourced diamonds, gemstones and freshwater pearl pieces.
-The materials they are are the real deal.
+The 14K gold pieces are, indeed, real gold.
+And so is the 18k gold vermeil (although those pieces aren’t 100% gold, as I mentioned above).
+You’ll also see sterling silver, 18K gold vermeil, titanium, enamel, ceramic, ethically sourced diamonds, gemstones, and freshwater pearl pieces.
+The materials they use are the real deal.

 Where is Mejuri gold from?